 Research Data Management

-To access these guides or contact the team, visit our homepage at the link below.
+To access these guides or contact the team, visit our homepage.

 You can also follow us on twitter @HullUni_LibRST

 The University Library's Research Data Management webpages provide an invaluable guide to managing research data effectively.

 This includes information regarding different funder requirements, training events, and access to the DMP Online tool for managing your data management plans online.